bcm27/effigyLibrary/README.md

 # Progress Log

+7:2:2020 : fixed laptop commit issues.
+All previous commits on laptop development were under the false email bcm27@lie.com.
+This was fixed by commiting the proper email address.
 4:2:2020 : worked on setting up a virtual server with a sql database on digital ocean.

 Pre 4:1:2020 : Created a skeleton structure of the entire program, api and server application.